PreetKumarPanchani/Visa-Decision-Prediction-System/README.md

 git push origin main

-If any warning such as: in the working copy of '____.ipynb', LF will be replaced by CRLF the next time Git touches it git config --global core.autocrlf true
+If warning such as:

+in the working copy of '____.ipynb', LF will be replaced by CRLF the next time Git touches it

+    - git config --global core.autocrlf true

 ## Create a Virtual ENV and Activate it